What is a VPN? Understanding What VPN Stands For

 How do I connect to a VPN?

-There are different ways you can connect to a VPN, but the easiest way to get a VPN is to download a VPN service from a VPN provider.
+There are different ways you can connect to a VPN, but the easiest way to get a VPN is to download a VPN client from a VPN provider.

 Most VPNs possess a number of different servers around the world that you can use to encrypt your internet traffic and stay safer online.
-All you need to do is download a VPN service and connect to the VPN server you want via the VPN service's application.
+All you need to do is download a VPN client and connect to the VPN server you want via the VPN client’s application.

 You should remember that there’s a big difference in how good these VPN services are when it comes to elements such as the security, speed and stability of the servers.